coq/coq/doc/sphinx/using/libraries/writing.rst

       :n:`@string__note` is the note.
 It's common practice to start it with a capital and end it with a period.

+      Explicitly :cmd:`Require`\ing a file that has a warn message set using the :cmd:`Attributes` command, triggers a
+      ``warn-library-file`` warning.
+Requiring such a file, even indirectly through a chain of :cmd:`Require`\s, will produce a ``warn-transitive-library-file`` warning if the :opt:`Warnings`
+      option "warn-transitive-library-file" is set (it is
+      "-warn-transitive-library-file" by default, silencing the
+      warning).

 .. example:: Deprecating a tactic.